reshamas/reshamas.github.io/_posts/2018-05-08-resource-guide-for-women-in-data-science.md

 ## Diversity
-These are the stages of the current conversation in diversity:
+These are the stages of the current conversation on diversity:
 1.  **What** is diversity?
 2.  **Why** is it important? ([demographic representation](http://www.diversitywoman.com/why-diversity-matters/) & [good for business](https://techcrunch.com/2018/01/18/diverse-teams-are-still-really-good-for-business-mckinsey-says/))
 3.  **Where** to find candidates and make my organization diverse?